Barden, Richmondshire

-Barden is a hamlet and civil parish in the Richmondshire district of North Yorkshire, England.
+Barden is a hamlet and civil parish in North Yorkshire, England.
 It is about 5 mi south of Richmond.
 According to the 2001 census the parish had a population of 49, remaining at less than 100 in the 2011 Census.
 Population information is kept in the parish of Hauxwell.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

+Barden Old Hall, in the hamlet, is a grade II* listed building dating from soon after 1400.